fastforwardlabs/video-classification/README.md

 Let's examine each of the important folders in turn.

 ### `cml`
-This script facilitates the automated project setup on CML and is triggered by the declarative pipeline as defined in the `.project-metadata.yaml` file found in the project's root directory.
+These scripts facilitate the automated project setup on CML and are triggered by the declarative pipeline as defined in the `.project-metadata.yaml` file found in the project's root directory.

 ```
 cml
+├── install_dependencies.py
 └── download_data.py
 ```